• App

 Now that you’ve seen Paris’ most visited avenue from afar, it’s finally time to experience it up close.
 There’s something for everyone at Champs-Élysées, and we mean that earnestly.

 Be sure to stop by Galeries Lafayette!
-Even if you’re not into luxury fashion, there are plenty of other things to see in one of Paris' most iconic department stores.
-Browse through Ladurée’s colorful macaron selection, sniff your way through Guerlain’s entire fragrance library, and maybe stop by Théâtre du Rond-Point to watch a local theatre performance!
+Even if you’re not into luxury fashion, there are lots of other things to see in one of Paris' most iconic department stores.
+Browse through Ladurée’s colorful macarons, sniff your way through Guerlain’s entire fragrance library, and maybe stop by Théâtre du Rond-Point to watch a local theater performance!

 Latin Quarter

 The Latin Quarter is where you’ll find Paris’ most popular bookstore: Shakespeare and Company.
-Oftentimes, you’ll find a line of eager tourists queuing up to purchase one of their uber popular self-branded tote bags, and who can blame them?
-The store’s merchandise is equally beautiful as it is practical.
+Usually, you’ll find a line of tourists queuing up to purchase one of their popular self-branded tote bags, and who can blame them?
+The store’s merchandise is beautiful as it’s practical.
 You even get your newly purchased book stamped with the bookstore’s logo, making it a fantastic souvenir to commemorate your trip.

-Day 3: Marché aux Puces de St-Ouen (MAP), Musée d'Orsay, Eiffel tower
+Day 3: Eiffel Tower, Marché aux Puces de St-Ouen (MAP), Musée d'Orsay

 Marché aux Puces de Saint-Ouen (MAP)

 If you’re into vintage goods, you can’t miss out on Marché aux Puces de Saint-Ouen, the world’s largest antique market.
-It isn’t your typical flea market with just a couple of rows of vendors — it’s an extensive web of shops and warehouses filled with the most unique goodies you’ll ever find.
-Think of it as a market of markets.
+It isn’t your typical flea market with just a couple of rows of vendors—it's an extensive web of shops and warehouses filled with the most unique goodies you’ll ever find.

-There are other unique markets in the area, so strap on your comfiest pair of shoes and have fun exploring Paris!
+There are other unique markets in the area, so strap on your comfiest pair of shoes and check out our flea market guide in Paris for your thrift shopping day.

 Musée d'Orsay